blakefrank/mybots/README.md

 ![Page1-1](https://user-images.githubusercontent.com/86979153/224611926-8b60ef86-6d20-47c5-a593-156ac07d03c0.jpg)
 ![Page2-1](https://user-images.githubusercontent.com/86979153/224611939-7252b450-3541-4e5b-9d07-78c0b76b9290.jpg)

-Going even deeper, after each PHC is created, each member of the population is initialized with the MAP class.
-The PHC then uses literally parrallel hillclimber algorithms to facilitate reproduction and mutation, as shown below.
+Furthermore, after the creation of each PHC, every member of the population is initialized with the MAP class.
+Then, the PHC employs parallel hillclimber algorithms, as illustrated below, to facilitate reproduction and mutation.

 ![PHC diagrams ](https://user-images.githubusercontent.com/86979153/224771055-0bc3d152-52b4-4adf-b870-d5d39aaa82ef.jpg)

+To summarize, search.py runs five instances of the Parallel Hillclimber.
+Each PHC has a specific number of hillclimbers that evolve based on the hillclimber algorithm.
+This algorithm generates a child and compares its fitness with the parent, replacing the parent if a beneficial mutation occurred.
+The map class controls the body of each individual hillclimber, and the mutations.